The most elegant places in Corfu - Citimarks

 Each ruler, another culture.

-The esplanade is a work of the French, of General Donzelot.
-The English built a Greek temple in memory of Sir Thomas Maitland and an obelisk to honor Sir Howard Douglas.
-Nothing survived from the (era of the) Turks.
-Here and there, one can catch sight of the old lion of Saint-Marc still trying to stretch his wings; or, the motto of the Revolution that reminds of the passing to Corfu half-erased by the rains.
+The esplanade stands as a testament to the French, a creation of General Donzelot.
+The English, in their turn, erected a Greek temple in honor of Sir Thomas Maitland and an obelisk dedicated to Sir Howard Douglas.
+Little remains from the era of the Turks.
+Here and there, glimpses of the old lion of Saint-Marc persist, still attempting to stretch its wings, or the weathered remnants of the Revolutionary motto, reminiscent of Corfu’s transitional phase, half-erased by the rains.

 Joseph Reinach, Voyage en Orient, Charpentier, 1879.